hardcodes/lmtyas/README.md

 # Compile and install

-Compiling probably works on any system that has a Rust compiler and recent OpenSSL packages including header files available.
+Compiling probably works on any system that has a Rust compiler available.
+When using the feature *hacaoi-openssl*, recent OpenSSL packages including header files must be present.

 Here is an example that works for Ubutu 20.04 LTS , Ubuntu 22.04 LTS and CentOS7.
 Probably any recent Linux distro with Systemd will work.
 Every distro without Systemd or Unix system will probably also work with some modifications for the startup process (you might want to look into [deamonize](https://software.clapper.org/daemonize/)).